-The TCW260 supports backup and restore of all user setting.
-All settings are saved in XML backup file.
+The TCW242-S supports backup and restoration of all user settings.
+All settings are saved in an XML backup file.
 This file can be used after this to restore on many devices.
 This is very useful for multiplying similar settings to a batch of controllers.